Quickstart

 Default: 5boolDebug

 Set the Debug option.
-If set to true the library writes the data on Logger.
+If set to true the library writes data on Logger.

 Default: falseAction<string>LoggerDelegate

-Delegate of a function that accepts as argument a string; it will receive log messages.
+A delegate function that accepts a string as an argument; it will receive log messages.

 Default: does not do anythingReportLevelLogging